 We recommend that the supervisor review the following topics with the student:

-Penn/Federal Work-Study Program
+Academic Year - Penn/Federal Work-Study

 Federal and University regulations require that weekly hours must be supported by a listing of clock hours worked for each student.
-A student must sign in and out with the employing department at the beginning and end of each work period.

 A student cannot be paid for lunch, holidays, sick time, and other time off, or for receiving instruction in the classroom, laboratory, or other academic setting.